Dunn Loring, Virginia

 Dunn Loring is a census-designated place (CDP) in Fairfax County, Virginia, United States.
-The population was 8,803 at the 2010 census.
-The area borders Merrifield, Vienna, and Tysons.Dunn Loring is in the Metropolitan Area and is a suburban area next to DC.
-Many stars and celebrities have visited this city.
+The population was 9,464 as of the 2020 census.
+This suburban area is bordered by Merrifield to the south, Vienna to the west, Tysons to the north, and Idylwood to the east.
+Dunn Loring is located within the Washington metropolitan area.

 History

 Dunn Loring (archaic "Dunn-Loring"), the earliest platted subdivision in Fairfax County and possibly the Commonwealth of Virginia, was founded in 1886.
 General William McKee Dunn and his wife Elizabeth Lanier Dunn purchased about 600 acre located on the Washington, Ohio and Western Railroad, now the Washington and Old Dominion Regional Trail, from L. B. Clarke and his wife on June 8, 1886.
 On September 22, 1886, the land was transferred to the Loring Land and Improvement Company, composed of General Dunn, then a retired Army brigadier general and former Judge Advocate General; George B. Loring, a former congressman and Commissioner of Agriculture; and George H. LeFetra, a Washington temperance hotel proprietor.
 The Town of Dunn Loring was advertised for residential sales in 1887.
 The Loring Land and Improvement Company built a railroad station and a post office, but shortly thereafter General Dunn died, and the development stagnated.
 During the Spanish–American War, the founding of Camp Russell A. Alger brought growth and prosperity to Dunn Loring, and among the troops trained at Camp Alger was the celebrated author-poet Carl Sandburg, after whom the present Sandburg Street was named.
 In 1912, Fairfax Shield McCandlish bought out the interests of the developers, consolidated parcels, and subdivided the land into its current platting.
 Following World War II, the area began to develop as part of Metropolitan Washington, D.C.

-Up until the mid-1990s, large portions of the land (mainly between Lee Hwy and Gallows Rd.) had been horse farms and plantations before becoming gentrified.
+Up until the mid-1990s, large portions of the land (mainly between Lee Highway and Gallows Road) had been horse farms and plantations before being developed.